Scottish Cold-Pressed Rapeseed Oil is incredibly versatile in both savoury and sweet recipes.

 Place the asparagus (in 2 batches) into the heavily boiling water and cook until just tender.
 Remove from the pan immediately and serve straight away.
 If you prefer them chilled, place them in an ice water bath and remove from the bath just before serving.

-To serve, drizzle a little rapeseed oil over the asparagus, then simply dip the asparagus into the mayonnaise then into the crumb to enjoy a fun starter.
+To serve, drizzle a little cold-pressed rapeseed oil over the asparagus, then simply dip the asparagus into the mayonnaise then into the crumb to enjoy a fun starter.